 Maybe it spawns from my dread of shopping, but I find choosing what to wear for photos is the most difficult step in getting my own photos taken.
 I know I can’t be alone in that!
-Thankfully, I’ve learned some tips after being a photographer for so long.
+Thankfully, I’ve learned some tips and tricks after being a photographer for so long.

 Complement each other, but don’t match.

 When choosing outfits for you and your fiancé, look for complementary colors, solids and avoid patterns that are overly busy, as those can be distracting.
 The goal is to make you and your fiancé be the first thing noticed in the photo — not your clothing.

 Add visual interest with layers and texture.